Lone/wuji-export/README.md

-# Sketch MeaXure
+# Wudi Export

 > Thanks [@utom](https://github.com/utom) for his great work, `Sketch Measure` is really a life saver when I share design specifications to co-workers.
 > But it lack of maintenance in recent year, that's why I start this project.

-Sketch MeaXure is a re-implemention of `Sketch Measure` with TypeScript, uses Sketch JavaScript API.
+Wudi Export is a re-implemention of `Sketch Measure` with TypeScript, uses Sketch JavaScript API.

 It aims to be: